GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are few things more frustrating or time wasting than debugging.
-Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *Martin Fowler*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts